haptork/csaransh/paper.md

 - Statistical analysis over elements and energies and correlations for all the cascades for the properties like number of defects, dimensionality of cascades, number of sub-cascades etc.
 - Interactive tool for exploring the classes identified for the clusters found.

 With the combination of efficient algorithms, unsupervised machine learning and modern interactive GUI with 3D visualizations the application helps in exploring different aspects of collision cascades qualitatively as well as quantitatively.
-The study can reveal many interesting correlations and patterns specific to different materials, energy ranges etc. We use efficient algorithm to identify defects from big MD simulation files.
-We use statistics and various unsupervised machine learning algorithms like HDBSCAN [@HDBSCAN], UMAP [@UMAP], PCA etc. to find various features such as identification of sub-cascades, characterization and classification of cluster structures, identifying dimensionality of cascades and clusters.
+The study can reveal many interesting correlations and patterns specific to different materials, energy ranges etc. We developed an efficient algorithm to identify defects from big MD simulation files.
+We use statistics and various unsupervised machine learning algorithms like HDBSCAN [@HDBSCAN], UMAP [@UMAP], PCA etc. to find various features such as identification of sub-cascades, characterization and classification of cluster structures based on features we have developed, identifying dimensionality of cascades and clusters.

 The suite uses different tools for various tasks according to suitability.
 C++14 is used to efficiently post-process big simulation outputs.
 Python is used to add properties found using machine learning algorithms.
 Html with React-js[@reactjs] is used to develop the single page application.
 The charting libraries like chart-js [@chartjs] and plotly.js [@plotlyjs] are used for the different charts.
 JSON is used as the common data format between post-processors and GUI.

 The application shows results on data from IAEA challenge as the default view, however any simulations data can be then loaded to study and explore.
 The application is planned to be included for the exploration of CascadesDB database[@CascadesDB].

 The ``CSaransh`` application was an entry in the IAEA challenge on materials for fusion, 2018 [@IAEA-challenge] and received critical acclaim from the judges of the contest.
-The description of the new algorithms for identification of defects and classification of clusters can be found in arxiv preprint paper [@ubclasses].
+The description of the new algorithms for identification of defects and classification of clusters can be found in arXiv preprint paper [@ubclasses].
 A talk in MoD-PMI 2019 workshop [@modpmi] is scheduled on the same topic.

 # Screenshots